googleads/googleads-mobile-flutter/packages/google_mobile_ads/README.md

  onAdOpened: (Ad ad) => print('Ad opened.'),
  // Called when an ad removes an overlay that covers the screen.
  onAdClosed: (Ad ad) => print('Ad closed.'),
+ // For iOS only.
+Called before dismissing a full screen view.
+ onAdWillDismissScreen: (Ad ad) => print('Ad will dismiss screen.'),
- // Called when an ad is in the process of leaving the application.
+ // Called when an impression occurs on the ad.
- onApplicationExit: (Ad ad) => print('Left application.'),
+ onAdImpression: (Ad ad) => print('Ad impression.'),
 );
 ```